Reviews You Can Rely On

 Ease of Everyday Use

-Thule was the first brand to bring a hitch rack with a remote tilt release handle to market and despite intense competition from other brands, the T2 still has the smoothest and most user-friendly release mechanism on the market.
-The two factors that have the greatest impact on ease of everyday use are the tilt mechanism and ease of loading bikes.
+The T2 Pro XT is one of the most user-friendly bike racks on the market.
+Thule was the first brand to bring a bike rack with a remote tilt release handle to market, and despite intense competition from other brands, the T2 still has one of the smoothest and most user-friendly release mechanisms.
+The two factors that impact the greatest ease of everyday use are the tilt mechanism and the ease of loading bikes.
 We tilt our rack every day whether we're out riding or running errands, access to the rear of the vehicle is always a priority.
 The low loading height and easy one-handed front wheel clamps make loading bikes simple and easy.
-The Dr. Tray has tool-free tray adjustment which is a great feature especially for those who frequently load different combinations of bikes.
-However, we seldom needed to move the trays on the T2, due to the generous, 13" of tray spacing, and we set the rack up with the greatest lateral spread possible, so bike-to-bike interference was rarely an issue during testing.
+While the Kuat Piston Pro allows you to move bikes fore and aft, the tray spacing on the Thule generally precluded having to adjust the bike's position; interference was rarely an issue.

 thule t2 pro xtr - the thule t2 pro xt is one of the easiest to use racks on the market.